simesy/satis/README.md

 you use upgraded modules, we can't guarantee that there will be an upgrade path.

+Ask yourself why you need these updated modules.
+Is there a bug you could patch instead?
+Can you wait for GovCMS to update?

-If you are on PaaS, you can use an upcoming version of any module by manually placing it in `web/sites/default/modules/`.
+If you are on PaaS, you can use an upcoming version of any module by manually placing the whole module in `web/sites/default/modules/`.
 This location overrides locations like `web/modules/contrib`.
-If this method helps PaaS customers keep remain close to a vanilla SaaS GovCMS the it may be a valuable technique for one or two modules.
+This is not best practice Drupal/Composer, but if this method helps PaaS customers remain close to a "vanilla SaaS GovCMS" then it may be a valuable technique to add one or two modules.

 You can use the same method locally to test new module versions.
 We welcome these tests so please let us know via the issue queue if you encounter any issues.

-### Adding modules not in GovCMS
+### ... add modules not in GovCMS

 If you are not hosting on the GovCMS platform, or if you are running a PaaS site, you can add additional modules by adding Drupal packagist